Nopey/payment_toy/README.md

-Since only withdrawal and deposit transactions use the `amount` column, constructing a `Transaction` with or without an amount of moneys inappropriately is impossible, and the deserializer for `Transaction` ensures records
+Since only withdrawal and deposit transactions use the `amount` column, constructing a `Transaction` with or without an amount of moneys inappropriately is impossible, and the deserializer and constructors for `Transaction` prevents negative amounts.

 ### Notably Absent Optimizations